- A crowdfunding consultant is a person or an agency that offers advice on how to launch, manage, and promote your crowdfunding campaign for a fee

 You can also decide to use this approach when your funding goal is somehow low, and you cannot afford a consultant.
 Let's say you want to raise $10,000.

 To get a crowdfunding consultant who will give you high-quality consultancy services, you may have to part with $1,000 or $2,000.
-Beware that you get what you pay for, and if someone changes very low, they only end up repeating what you can learn for free reading crowdfunding articles on Easyship.
+Beware that you get what you pay for, and if someone changes very low, they only end up repeating what you can learn for free by reading crowdfunding articles on Easyship.
 So you need to weigh your options and see whether you need or can afford to hire a crowdfunding consultant.

 2. Inquire about their team of marketers

 You need to find a crowdfunding consultant who is good in public relations and understands the ins and outs of digital marketing, mainly social media marketing.
 In other words, your consultant should be well-connected to the media.
-Make sure that your crowdfunding agency has the following experts in their team.
+Make sure that your crowdfunding agency has the following experts in its team.

 - PR expert: this is the person who can handle public relations.
 He will be responsible for securing media coverage, writing and distributing press releases, and reaching out to journalists.